odoo/documentation/accounting/receivables/customer_payments/batch_sdd.rst

 .. note::
    | SDD is supported by all SEPA countries, which includes the 28 member states of the European Union as well as additional countries.
-   | `List of all SEPA countries. <https://www.europeanpaymentscouncil.eu/document-library/other/epc-list-sepa-scheme-countries>`_
+   | `List of all SEPA countries <https://www.europeanpaymentscouncil.eu/document-library/other/epc-list-sepa-scheme-countries>`_.

 Configuration
 =============